zen-leaf/Urzas-Oracle/readme.md

 This is the repository for Urza's Oracle, a web application that allows user to browse and comment on Magic the Gathering cards.

+The project is currently still under development (and refactoring) on separate branches.

 ## Features

 - #### Browse Magic the Gathering cards.